 Led by Examples in Holiness and Commitment to Community

 As a high school freshman in 1955, I came into direct contact with the brothers of Holy Cross at St. Joseph High School.
 They were excellent teachers and role models.
-Almost monthly my junior year I was asked to consider becoming a brother.
+Almost monthly, during my junior year, I was asked to consider becoming a brother.
 Then, during my senior year, I was invited to spend an afternoon at the Novitiate in Rolling Prairie.
-Just a few weeks later I found myself filling out an application to the community.
+Just a few weeks later, I found myself filling out an application to join the community.

 I entered the community two weeks after high school graduation.
 First, I spent eight weeks of that summer with 60 other candidates for Holy Cross at our Juniorate in Watertown, Wisconsin.
 On August 15, I received the habit and began my Novitiate year, professing First Vows in 1960.
 Then I was assigned to Vincent Hall at St. Edward’s University to spend three years as a scholastic brother majoring in history and earning certification for secondary school teaching.

-During the following summers, I earned two masters degrees, one in history and one in education administration at Indiana University.
+During the following summers, I earned two master’s degrees, one in history and one in education administration at Indiana University.
 In 1969, after six years at Cathedral, I was assigned to be the assistant principal at Hoban High School in Akron, Ohio.
-Within that year, I was asked to be principal at Holy Trinity High School in Chicago that I would spend the next four years working with some of the most impressive priests and brothers I have known.
+Within that year, I was asked to be principal at Holy Trinity High School in Chicago.
+I would spend the next four years working with some of the most impressive priests and brothers I have known.
 It was at Holy Trinity that I learned first-hand the work of our priests in parishes.
-There were seven priests there in 1970, and their work was so multi-faceted and time consuming, yet they found time for community life and working with the brothers.
+There were seven priests there in 1970, and their work was so multi-faceted and time-consuming, yet they found time for community life and working with the brothers.

-Then, in 1988, I went to the University of Portland where I would spend the next 24 years in teaching and administration.
-Again, living primarily with Holy Cross Priests, I was impressed with their professionalism, holiness, and commitment to community.
+Then, in 1988, I went to the University of Portland, where I would spend the next 24 years in teaching and administration.
+Again, living primarily with Holy Cross Priests, I was impressed with their professionalism, holiness, and commitment to the community.